The DOM: The Document Object Model

 Method Chaining

-The jQuery object supports the methods like the ones we looked at above.
+The implementation of jQuery uses a clever trick that can create a great deal of efficiency and brevity.
+Supplying a selector to the jQuery function and invoking it returns a object that represents the set of matched elements.
+That object supports the methods like the ones we looked above.
 Furthermore, most of those methods return the same object as their return value, which means that we can keep operating on the same set, just by invoking another method, chaining them together.

 That's all very abstract, so let's see some examples.